shoebappa/vagrant-meteor-windows/readme.md

 #### Meteor Apps Config (Default: mymeteorapp)

-The `apps` attribute is a string array that will provision each as a mrt or meteor application and create the appropriate symlinks.
+The `apps` attribute is a string array that will provision each as a meteor application and create the appropriate symlinks.

 ```
 :meteor_windows => {